 Casa de Balboa, 1450 El Prado, Balboa Park

 San Diego's main art musuem is a shining example of how to make art accessible to people.
 As well as works by masters like Rubens, Goya, Giotto and El Greco, it has computers that enable you to design your own tour of the collection and make your own prints.
 There's a lovely outdoor Sculpture Garden, and the permanent collections have particularly strong coverage of European Art, Californian Art and Asian Art.
+See our comprehensive page on the San Diego Museum of Art.

 1350 El Prado, Balboa Park

-Housed in the California Building, which has become a symbol of San Diego and featured in the Orson Welles movie Citizen Kane, the Museum of Man features art and crafts from the Native Americans of the Southwestern region, from native peoples in Mexico and Central America, and from South America.
+Housed in the California Building, which has become a symbol of San Diego and featured in the Orson Welles movie Citizen Kane, the Museum of Us features art and crafts from the Native Americans of the Southwestern region, from native peoples in Mexico and Central America, and from South America.

 1788 El Prado, Balboa Park